-Department: Joint Office of Homeless Services Program Contact: Marc Jolin
+Department: Joint Office of Homeless Services Program Contact: Shannon Singleton

-Program Offer Type: Existing Operating Program Program Offer Stage: As Requested
+Program Offer Type: Existing Operating Program Program Offer Stage: As Proposed

 The Joint Office of Homeless Services (JOHS) convenes the Homeless Family System of Care, which collaborates as a leadership/direct service team to address the unique housing needs of homeless families throughout the County.
-Through this program offer, and offer 30301B, MHT, in partnership with Family Futures, Neighborhood House, and the federal Housing Choice Voucher program, maintains capacity to house and provide equitable retention support services to hundreds of families with minor children, using a combination of housing placement and retention staffing and flexible rent/client assistance.
+Through this program offer, and offer 30301B, the Mobile Housing Team (MHT), in partnership with Family Futures, Neighborhood House, and the federal Housing Choice Voucher program, maintains capacity to house and provide equitable retention support services to hundreds of families with minor children, using a combination of housing placement and retention staffing and flexible rent/client assistance.
 MHT is a collaboration of Multnomah County and nine community partners, the majority of which are culturally specific service providers.